gbfllp/web-ciniro/readme.md

 ---

 ### 00controles
 Basic notions of tables, td, tr and some CSS.
 Periodic and chess tables were created with Gemini, as requested by the teacher.
+Also I have worked with HTML Entities on part 2.